-Reciprocal Agreement States
+Reciprocal Compensation Agreement States

 Pennsylvania has agreements with Indiana, Maryland, New Jersey, Ohio, Virginia, and West Virginia.
-Under these agreements, one state will not tax a resident of the other state on compensation that is subject to employer withholding.
+Generally, under these agreements, one state will not tax a resident of the other state on compensation that is subject to employer withholding.
 These agreements apply to employee compensation only.